sarapeddy/saga-implementation-with-Spring-Boot/slides/saga_theory.md

 isolation.
 This topic and how to address its will be discussed in more detail later in the notebook.

+## Anomalies that the lack of isolation can cause

+The lack of isolation, as mentioned at the beginning, can cause the three following problems:

+- **Lost Updates**: This anomaly occurs when one saga overwrites the changes made by another saga without first reading them.
+As a result, critical updates can be lost, leading to inconsistent or incorrect data in the system.

+- **Dirty Reads**: This happens when a saga reads data that is currently being updated by another saga that hasn't yet completed its transaction.
+This can lead to decisions based on incomplete or incorrect data, potentially causing significant issues like exceeding credit limits or making unauthorized changes.

+- **Fuzzy/nonrepeatable reads**: Two different steps of a saga read the same data and get different results because another saga has made updates

+## How to solve the lack of isolation problem

+The saga transaction model adheres to ACD (Atomicity, Consistency, Durability) principles but lacks isolation, leading to potential anomalies that can cause issues in applications.
+Developers must implement strategies to either prevent these anomalies or reduce their impact on the business.
+The key countermeasures usually used are:

+- **Semantic lock**: involves setting a flag on a record during a compensatable transaction to indicate that the record is not yet finalized and could change.
+This flag can act as a lock, preventing other transactions from accessing the record, or as a warning, advising other transactions to proceed with caution.
+The flag is cleared when the saga completes successfully (via a retriable transaction) or when it rolls back (via a compensating transaction).

+- **Commutative updates**: Design updates to be executable in any order.
+They must be commutative.

+- **Pessimistic view**: Reorder saga steps to minimize business risk.
+It addresses the lack of isolation by reordering the steps of a saga to reduce business risks associated with dirty reads.
+By strategically adjusting the sequence of transactions, this approach ensures that more critical operations occur in a way that minimizes the potential impact of inconsistent data, thereby reducing the likelihood of errors caused by concurrent transactions.

+- **Reread value**: Prevent dirty writes by verifying data before overwriting it.
+If the record has been modified, the saga aborts and may restart.
+This approach is a form of the Optimistic Offline Lock pattern.
+By checking for changes before committing an update, this countermeasure ensures that the saga operates on consistent data, reducing the risk of conflicts or overwriting updates made by other processes.

+- **Version file**: Record updates to allow reordering.
+Th is countermeasure addresses the issue of out-of-order operations by recording each operation performed on a record.
+This log allows the system to reorder operations to ensure they are applied in the correct sequence.
+By maintaining a record of operations, the system can handle concurrent requests more effectively.
+This approach effectively transforms noncommutative operations into commutative ones, ensuring consistency even when transactions are processed out of order.

+- **By value**: Use the business risk of each request to dynamically select a concurrency mechanism.
+It involves selecting concurrency mechanisms based on the business risk associated with each request.
+For low-risk requests, such as those involving minor operations, sagas with appropriate countermeasures can be used.
+For high-risk requests, like those involving substantial financial transactions, distributed transactions are employed to ensure higher levels of consistency and reliability.
+This approach allows applications to balance business risk, availability, and scalability dynamically.

 ## Why cannot we use a distributed transaction?